miki208/tseitin-transformation/README.txt

-Tseitin transformation with propositional logic lexer and parser included.
+Implementation of Tseitin transformation in C++, including propositional logic lexer and parser.